Real-Skill/javascript-tasks/README.md

             should respond with 401
         when authorization header is missing
             should respond with 401
-        when not connected to DB
-            should respond with 500
+        when it is not connected to DB should respond with 500
     GET /hound/:id
         should redirect to /dog/:id

-Static content should be served from public directory.
+Static content should be served from the public directory.

-All requests to non-static content must be authenticated using "Bearer token" authorization strategy.
+All requests to the non-static content must be authenticated using "Bearer token" authorization strategy.
-Use `app/authenticator.js` service to determine if token is valid or not.
+Use `app/authenticator.js` service to determine whether the token is valid or not.

 Maximum payload size should be 70 bytes.